Xiaomi and other Chinese companies slapped with US restrictions as Trump's term winds down - Local News 8

 The US Defense Department on Thursday added nine Chinese firms, including Xiaomi, to a list of companies the agency claims are owned or controlled by China’s military.
 Businesses on the list are subject to harsh restrictions, including a ban on American investment.

 The addition is worrisome news for Xiaomi, which recently surpassed Apple to become the world’s third largest smartphone maker, according to market intelligence firm IDC.
-The company’s stock plunged 10% during morning trade in Hong Kong on Friday.
+The company’s stock plunged more than 10% in Hong Kong on Friday.

-The Pentagon’s list also included the Commercial Aircraft Corporation of China (Comac), a major, state-owned Chinese plane maker that the country wants to build up as an answer to Boeing and Airbus.
+The Pentagon’s list also included the Commercial Aircraft Corporation of China (Comac), a major, state-owned Chinese plane maker that the country wants to build up as an alternative to Boeing and Airbus.

 The Defense Department said in a statement that it is “determined to highlight and counter” the relationship between China’s military and firms that “appear to be civilian entities” but which support the military with advanced technology and expertise.